 Bedroom with super-king size double bed (6') and open air vanity unit (cold water)

 Open Air Shower-room with shower and wash-basin (hot and cold water)

-Please note that during the winter months, between October through to the middle of March, the safari tent bedroom is not available therefore Roseland Valley Retreat accommodates 4 + cot during this time (the pricing therefore reflects this).
+Please note that during the winter months, between October to April, the safari tent bedroom is not available therefore Roseland Valley Retreat accommodates 4 + cot during this time (the pricing therefore reflects this).
+Only the super-king double bed in the cabin will be made-up at the discounted rate for two.
 Please take care with children around the lake.